I am an older woman who is learning to adjust my lifestyle to help assure healthier, happier golden years.

 Why I Need More Calcium in My Diet

 My father had osteoporosis for several years before his death in 2001.
 My 85-year-old mother also had it.
 My mom was a tiny person with a large bulge on her upper back.
-Prior to her death, she had shrunk in stature by several inches.
-She had broken her wrist, some ribs, and had compression fractures in her spine.
+Before her death, she had shrunk in stature by several inches.
+She had broken her wrist and some ribs and had compression fractures in her spine.
 She took oral medication and nasal inhalers to control pain and increase her calcium intake, but the advance of the disease continued.
-She later took annual Reclast injections, but eventually, she died following a fall that resulted in a spiral fracture of her femur that required months of bedrest.
+She later took annual Reclast injections, but eventually, she died following a fall that resulted in a spiral fracture of her femur that required months of bed rest.

 My doctor warned me years ago that I was at high risk for osteoporosis as well.
-I have a slender build, a family history; I'm white and female.
-Now as I approach menopause, my concerns turn to myself and how I can thwart what seems to be inevitable.
+I have a slender build and a family history; I'm white and female.
+Now, as I approach menopause, my concerns turn to myself and how I can thwart what seems to be inevitable.
 I've decided to do what I can to increase my calcium and vitamin D intake, maintain my activity level, and lift some weights to control what I can.

 I Have Several Good Things Working for Me